Good to Great Schools Australia Logo

 For a week in June, GGSA hosted a delegation from PNG, with visits to the Hope Vale and Coen campuses of the Cape York Aboriginal Australian Academy (CYAAA).
 This was followed by a two-and-a-half-day seminar in Brisbane featuring presentations from senior officers in Queensland’s education sector, including Philip Brooks, Deputy Director-General of the Queensland Department of Youth Justice.
 The program will culminate in a reciprocal visit to PNG later in July, which includes tours of several provincial regions and schools.

-Mr Chandler said the PNG delegation were inspired by what they observed at CYAAA.
+Mr Chandler said the PNG delegation was inspired by what they observed at CYAAA.

 Mr Chandler said he expects the partnership to create a lasting platform for learning amongst PNG and Indigenous leaders and changemakers.